18 May 2026

 A commitment to honesty is dangerous

-in an empire ruled whose hottest commodity is truth
+in an empire whose hottest commodity is truth

 as defined by the empire